KABAM-Robotics/rosrect-listener-agent/README.md

 * `SITE_CODE` - A unique code that identifies the site of the robot being listened to.
 Usually a UUID but any string will work.
 * `AGENT_ID` - A unique code that identifies the agent that is listening.
 Usually a UUID but any string will work.
 * `AGENT_MODE` - A variable that when set to value TEST, will save JSON logs as "outputs" of the listener in the logs folder.
 * `AGENT_TYPE` - The same listener can be operated to catch *ANY* ROS log or logs that are only available as part of the Error Classification System (ECS) to enable log suppression for particular robots/sites.
-Set it to value ROS or DB respectively.
+Set it to value ROS or DB respectively. **NOTE:** The ECS feature is currently under development and is unavailable for use.

 For example,
 ```